bridrod/Nagios/check-vsphere-lun-multipath-README.md

 It might work with other disk arrays too.
 So, feel free to modify it to fit your needs.

 ## How it works
-It uses ESXCLI from VMware vSphere Perl SDK.
+It uses ESXCLI from VMware vSphere Perl SDK, to pull information related to disks found and check multipath policy set.

 ## Requirements
 VMware vSphere Perl SDK.
 Tested with v5.5.0 through v6.7.0;